Home Composites Fibre Reinforcements

 Chopped Fibres

-Chopped strands or fibres are available in lengths from 1/8” to 2” for blending with resins and additives to prepare moulding compounds for compression or injection moulding and other processes.
-Various surface treatments are applied to ensure optimum compatibility with different resin systems.
+Available in lengths from 1/8" to 2" for blending with resins and additives to prepare moulding compounds for compression or injection moulding.

-Contact us to discuss your project with one of our experts in the field.
+Contact us to discuss your project with one of our composites specialists